cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

    raise "invalid signature" and stop
 ~~~

+## Verification

+As described in {{core-protocol}}, the output of the protocol is the prepared
+message `input_msg` and the signature `sig`.
+The message that applications
+consume is `msg`, from which `input_msg` is derived.
+Clients verify the
+`msg` signature using the server's public key `pkS` by invoking the
+RSASSA-PSS-VERIFY routine defined in {{Section 8.1.2 of !RFC8017}}
+with `(n, e)` as `pkS`, M as `input_msg`, and `S` as `sig`.

+Verification and the message that applications consume therefore depends on
+which preparation function is used.
+In particular, if the PrepareIdentity
+function is used, then the application message is `input_msg`.
+In contrast, if the PrepareRandomize function is used, then the application
+message is `slice(input_msg, 32, len(input_msg))`, i.e., the prepared message
+with the random prefix removed.

 # RSABSSA Variants {#rsabssa}

 In this section we define different named variants of RSABSSA.
 Each variant specifies